Join Wisconsin’s Foster Families — Make a Difference Today

 Why Foster Parents Need a Flexible Schedule

-Kids in foster care require a stable, structured home
+Kids in Foster Care need a stable, structured home.

 • They stay in survival mode.
 Their brains are wired to expect danger, so they may constantly be on edge, hypervigilant, or easily triggered.

-• They don’t learn how to regulate emotions.
+• They have big emotional reactions.
 Without stable parents/caregivers to model and teach self-regulation, they may have extreme emotional responses (e.g., screaming, shutting down, aggression).

 What are some behaviors of kids in foster care?